aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-delete.md

 weight: 40
 date: 2017-01-05
 description: >
-  How to delete an EKS-A cluster
+  How to delete an EKS Anywhere cluster
 ---

 To delete a cluster you will need: